golobby/container/README.md

 ```

 ### Introduction
-GoLobby Container like any other IoC container is used to bind abstractions to their implementations.
+GoLobby Container like any other IoC dependency injection container is used to bind abstractions to their implementations.
 Binding is a process of introducing an IoC container that which concrete (implementation) is appropriate for an abstraction.
 In this process, you also determine how it must be resolved, singleton or transient.
-In singleton binding, the container provides an instance once and returns it for each request.
+In singleton binding, the container provides an instance once and returns the same for all requests.
 In transient binding, the container always returns a brand new instance for each request.
-After the binding process, you can ask the IoC container to get the appropriate implementation of the abstraction that your code depends on.
+After the binding process, you can ask the IoC container to make the appropriate implementation of the abstraction that your code depends on.
 In this case, your code depends on abstractions, not implementations.

 ### Binding